BusyDeliverer/DSMatCalc/README.md

-Excellent!
-It's always a good idea to keep the documentation updated with the latest features.
-Based on all the changes we've made, here is a completely revised `README.md` file that accurately reflects the current state of your application.

----

 # Death Stranding Material Unit Calculator

 > A simple and intuitive web-based tool designed to help Porters in Death Stranding manage multiple construction projects, calculate material requirements, and track inventory with ease.